Troubleshooting the Transporter app

 Encountered a bug in the Shopify API, unable to save

-A number of scenarios could generate this error, start by checking if a single metafield appears more than once for a record.
+This error can appear for a few different reasons.
+THe most common cause of this error is a single metafield appearing more than once for a record.
 The Transporter app does not support records with duplicate metafields.
+If removing duplicate metafields doesn't resolve the issue, contact Shopify support.

 Failed.
 Response code = 400.
 Response message = Bad Request

-The Transporter cannot create the object in Shopify because there are errors in the data.
-Common errors include the following:
+The Transporter app cannot create the object in Shopify because there are errors in the data.
+This is often caused by formatting the data incorrectly.
+Ensure that your data meets these requirements:

-- Country codes, province/state and postal/zip codes must be valid
+- Country, province/state, and postal/zip codes must be valid.

-- Phone numbers must be valid, not only in terms of format, but also in terms of country codes and area codes.
+- Phone numbers must be valid formats, country codes, and area codes.

 Financial Statusmust be one of the allowed values.